manishmadugula/Notes/Code/java_multithreading.md

 - NO MORE THREADS TO CALL NOTIFY and THREE THREADS PERMANENTLY SUSPENDED

 SOLUTION: Replace notify with notifyAll in the producer/consumer code (above).
 ### To solve the problem above, you can also have 2 different kind of conditions one for added(added.await/signal) and one for remove(remove.await/signal).
-It is possible by using rentrant locks and conditions class.
+It is possible by using reentrant locks and conditions class.

 ![](res/avoid_dead_lock_producer_consumer.PNG)